xma711/notebook/iot/wsn/arduino/README.md

 In fact, arduino comes with a built-in serial-to-USB adapter so that we can plug the arduino to workstation directly.

-Question: when i use the serial port to communicate with a device like XBEE, can i still connect it to a workstation?
+Question: when we use the serial port to communicate with a device like XBEE, can we still connect it to a workstation?

 We can use the Serial library to send and receive data.
 Some notable functions (need to add "Serial." in front of the functions when using):